peermusic/research/storage.md

 ## Allowed file sizes

-Since we are trying to save an entire music library in the browser, we need the ability to save at least 1.000 files with up to 10 MB.
+Since we are trying to save an entire music library in the browser, we need the ability to save at least 1.000 files with up to 10 MB per file.
 The table below shows the possible techniques of saving data with the maximum total size.

 Technique       | Chrome (Desktop)      | Chrome (Andriod)
 --------------- | --------------------- | ---------------------